 What we have instead can be called, without exaggeration, a Straussian ‘system of delusion’.
 Huge industries exist to manipulate public opinion.
 Governments hire PR companies to create fake ‘news’ reports which are aired without attribution in place of journalism.
 The Pentagon and NASA have their own film studios.
-In 2012, the National Defense Authorization Act (NDAA) abolished the legal prohibitions barring intelligence agencies using the same propaganda techniques within its own borders as it does abroad.
+In 2012, President Obama signed a National Defense Authorization Act (NDAA) abolishing the legal prohibitions barring intelligence agencies from using the same propaganda techniques within its own borders as it does abroad.
 The media system in the West should properly be viewed as an arm of the intelligence complex.
 The CIA’s infiltration of both news and fiction media from the 60s onwards was code-named MOCKINGBIRD, and by 1981 CIA Director William Casey was boasting to Ronald Reagan: “We’ll know our disinformation campaign is complete when everything the American public believes is false.”
 If anyone doubts the collusion between intelligence agencies and media operatives to control the narrative, they should consider the meeting that took place at Clint Murchison’s hotel on 21st November 1963 – the evening before the Kennedy assassination – which included journalists as well as future presidents, mafiosi and CIA officers (as revealed by LBJ’s mistress, Madeleine Duncan Brown).

 Awareness of this level of media infiltration and control has been building for a long time now.
 In an influential essay in 1996, author Alex Constantine wrote: